Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Introduction

 \section{Introduction}

 One of the greatest health challenges which faces humanity in the 21st century is the emergence of type 2 diabetes (T2D) as a global pandemic.
 More than 415 million were reported to suffer from T2D in 2015 and the number is expected to reach 642 million by 2040 \cite{MoneyUSD}.
 Moreover, the global expenses related to T2D are estimated to be 850 million USD in 2017 and they are expected to increase \cite{pandemic}.
 T2D is characterized by high levels of glucose concentration in the blood.
 This increase in glucose levels can cause cardiovascular diseases and, if left untreated, will lead to organ failures.
 For T2D patients, low sensitivity to insulin, which is the hormone responsible for lowering glucose concentration in the blood, causes the beta cells in the pancreas to produce more of it to compensate.
 This will eventually weaken the cells and damage them which in turns will make the body fail to regulate glucose concentration \cite{AMCC}.
 Insulin based treatment is initiated at later stages of the T2D disease when changes in diets and physical activities accompanied with oral medications have failed.
 Clinically, it is difficult to calculate suitable insulin doses for each specific patient.
 Therefore, many patients experience uncontrolled hyperglycemia for a long period of time until they reach a safe level of glucose \cite{WONG2012169}.
 This happens due to the high variability of each patient and the different effect of their diet and lifestyle on insulin sensitivity.
 Furthermore, many patients suffer from hypoglycemic episodes if they overdose on insulin due to inaccurate calculations.
 Developing a model for the glucose-insulin dynamics helps with developing and testing algorithmic insulin dose guiders that handle patients variability better and ensure a safe reach for a desired blood glucose concentration.
-Moreover, having a model helps to develop hypoglycemic episodes alert systems for the patients.
+Moreover, having a model can helps in the development of hypoglycemic episodes alert systems for the patients.
 Additionally, models for glucose-insulin dynamics can help medical professionals with their patients' treatment plans.
-In this paper, a survey of current models and simulators for the insulin-glucose dynamics in T2D patients is carried out.
-After that, a new model is proposed by combining and modifying some of the models from current literature.
-Finally, simulation results are provided to discuss the introduced model.